Peace Activism Campaign

 Engagement activities

-The 3-day training course organised by SCI Belgium, taking place from the 13-15th of March, creates the space for 16 participants to learn essential skills in conflict management, nonviolent communication, management of needs and emotions and the usage of pacifism in everyday life.
+Organized by SCI Belgium, this 3-day training invites 16 participants to develop essential skills in conflict management, nonviolent communication, emotional awareness, and the practice of pacifism in everyday life.

 Funders